Discussion Paper Series

 Economic Growth Center

 Fax: (203) 432-3898

-To submit a paper to the series, EGC faculty, visiting research faculty associated with the EGC and Ph.D. students on the job market must complete a submission form and send it to Louise Danishevsky.
+EGC faculty, visiting research faculty associated with the EGC and Ph.D. students on the job market wishing to submit a paper to the series should email the paper to Louise Danishevsky.
+Please be sure to include JEL codes and keywords. must complete a submission form and send it to Louise Danishevsky.